magespecialist/mage-chrome-toolbar/README.md

 > Before you can use this extension on any Magento website, you need to install MSP_DevTools for Magento 1 or for Magento 2.

+### Installing on Magento 1:
+* Download and install extension from: https://github.com/magespecialist/m1-MSP_DevTools

 ### Installing on Magento 2:
 * Quick way: `composer install msp/devtools`
 * Long way: Download package from GitHub: https://github.com/magespecialist/m2-MSP_DevTools